-The United Kingdom shall, within one month of the receipt of a request therefor, provide the designated inspector specified in the request with appropriate multiple entry/exit and/or transit visas, where required, to enable the inspector to enter and remain on the territory of the United Kingdom for the purpose of carrying out his/her functions.
-Any visas required shall be valid for at least one year and shall be renewed, as required, to cover the duration of the inspector's designation to the United Kingdom.
+France shall, within one month of the receipt of a request therefor, provide the designated inspector specified in the request with appropriate multiple entry/exit and/or transit visas, where required, to enable the inspector to enter and remain on the territory of France for the purpose of carrying out his/her functions.
+Any visas required shall be valid for at least one year and shall be renewed, as required, to cover the duration of the inspector's designation to France.